 Make them do the task.
 If it involves a live interaction where it can impact business, you may want to role-play with them.

-7. Have them repeat back the steps they did to anchor in the behavior
+7. Have them repeat back the steps verbally to anchor new behaviors in the mind of the learner.

 Step 7 is often overlooked.
 Make sure they understand what they did and how the steps fit together.
 They may just have a good memory and can mimic what you did, but getting them to understand the process and repeat it back anchors it in for the future.